 Sandy Black designed the chapter and its scope, and contributed 60% of the written material, directing and working with the co-authors on particular aspects.
-Veronika Kapsali (PhD candidate supervised by Black) contributed text on clothing systems and two new models outlining the functionalities and performance requirements of a range of available textiles to inform design choices.
+Veronika Kapsali (whose PhD was supervised by Black) contributed text on clothing systems and two new models outlining the functionalities and performance requirements of a range of available textiles to inform design choices.
 Jeni Bougourd contributed text and model for the product development process in clothing.
 Frances Geesin contributed a literature and product survey.

 |Keywords/subjects not otherwise listed:||Fashion, Design, Technology, Protective Clothing, Function|